holalluis/neural-network-js/README.md

-# Simple neural network in javascript
+# Simple neural network in Javascript and C

 status: under development